KnowageLabs/Knowage-Documentation/administrator-guide/user-interface.rst

    Home page

-You can minimize it by clicking somewhere else outside the menu.
-In this way the menu button appears and you can reopen the menu according to your needs.
-You can move this button around the page by dragging and dropping it.
-Choose the position that best fits with your work.
+You can minimize it by clicking on the same main icon.

 Knowage main menu is divided in three submenus: the user menu, the BI functionalities menu and the administrator one.
 The left panel contains the user menu, which is collapsed, and the BI functionalities menu, while the administrator menu is on the right panel.